rust-lang/this-week-in-rust/content/2016-08-09-this-week-in-rust.md

 # Quote of the Week

-> The if let construction is a neat thing Rust borrowed from Swift (perhaps "copied" would be more accurate, or "cloned" depending on your views on whether ideas have owners).
+> The `if let` construction is a neat thing Rust borrowed from Swift (perhaps "copied" would be more accurate, or "cloned" depending on your views on whether ideas have owners).

 — [Frank McSherry in a blog post](https://github.com/frankmcsherry/blog/blob/master/posts/2016-08-03.md#differential-dataflow-internals-a-work-in-progress).

-Thanks to [/u/vks_](https://www.reddit.com/r/rust/comments/4w1xlx/differential_dataflow_internals_a_work_in_progress/d65jvlh) and [Brian Anderson](https://users.rust-lang.org/t/twir-quote-of-the-week/328/278) for the suggestion. y way of /u/vks_ on Reddit8.
+Thanks to [/u/vks_](https://www.reddit.com/r/rust/comments/4w1xlx/differential_dataflow_internals_a_work_in_progress/d65jvlh) and [Brian Anderson](https://users.rust-lang.org/t/twir-quote-of-the-week/328/278) for the suggestion.

 [Submit your quotes for next week][submit]!